 Code can be written in a way that works, is syntactically correct, but confusing as hell.

 They say the code is “confused”.
-Because it is :-)
+This is what they mean.

 Let’s try another.